ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- An effect that refers to a "target" or "targets" can only affect things satisfied by the psycast's target property.
 		- Some effects refer to a "target creature" or "target point", these are equivalent to target and just specify the type of target for ease of reading.
 - A psycast's target does not follow the caster if the caster moves unless otherwise stated.
+	- For example, a psycast may target a sphere centered on the caster.
+If the caster moves, the sphere does not move unless the psycast states it follows the caster.
+- There may be a modifier in parenthesis after the targeting, this indicates the change in targets when the psycast is [[#Upcasting|Upcast]] to one degree.
 ## Psycast Components
 - All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, Material, and Focus.
 	- The components must be satisfied during the [[#Casting Time]] of the psycast, otherwise the psycast moves to the end phase.